FrederikGJ/FrederikGJ/README.md

 ### What I do

 I work at an engineering company as a software developer.
 I do mostly backend development.
 But it does happen that I do some frontend as well 🤓
+Right now, I am working on some web applications for construction engineers.

 <details>
 <summary>